 ABK’s recipe for Cranberry Bread Pudding is seriously the easiest dessert you will ever make.
 Place the rolls in the pan, pour the egg mixture over the rolls, cover and bake.
 While the bread pudding is baking, make the sauce.
 After the pudding comes out of the oven, pour on a little of the sauce, serve the rest on the side and enjoy!
 This tart and sweet dish tastes like you spent HOURS in the kitchen.
 Don’t worry, your secret is safe with me!

-Every bite of this dish is filled with a creamy, tart and sweet mouthful of goodness that will satisfy any serious comfort food craving.
+Every bite of this treat is filled with a creamy, tart and sweet mouthful of goodness that will satisfy any serious comfort food craving.
 Whip up a batch of this easy Cranberry Bread Pudding with Caramel Sauce for your next holiday gathering!

 - 1 15-16 oz package Hawaiian Rolls I used either Sara Lee or King's brand